 You can currently choose from three different phones that are all made by Motorola.
 This means you can choose between the Moto E, Moto G, and Moto X phones.
 Each phone goes up in features as well as price depending on exactly what you want and need.
 These phones are all fairly cheap and have good reviews with pricing ranging from $129 to $399.

 Hybrid Calling is the other part of the equation in what makes Republic Wireless unique.
-Many wireless providers now have WiFi calling, but Republic Wireless tries to incentivise WiFi calling by making it one of the largest parts of their plans and works on making it work flawlessly.
+Many wireless providers now have WiFi calling, but Republic Wireless tries to incentivize WiFi calling by making it one of the largest parts of their plans and works on making it work flawlessly.
 Hybrid calling is essentially using your internet to send voice and text instead of relying on data coming through towers from your provider.
 This will help keep down the cost and should make your signal and clarity much better when making calls from areas with WiFi that may be more rural.
 The hybrid calling feature is also how you can keep down your data costs each month to receive more money back.

 You can get good coverage in most areas of the United States, and of course, the WiFi calling should be good anywhere you have decently fast internet.
-The have a coverage map on their website which will give you a good sense of how the coverage stacks up in your area along with 3G and 4G layers to get more in-depth.
+They have a coverage map on their website which will give you a good sense of how the coverage stacks up in your area along with 3G and 4G layers to get more in-depth.
 They currently use the Sprint network to power their data and calling plans, so the coverage and speeds will be comparable to Sprint.

 Getting Cash-Back Each Month